API integration guide

 });

-Every alert with ACTION_REQUIRED status is expected to be actioned by the user.
-The deadline is represented by the action_required_deadline field in the alert object.
+Every Ethoca alert with `ACTION_REQUIRED` status is expected to be actioned by the user.
+The deadline is represented by the `action_required_deadline` field in the alert object.
 However, we recommend sending your chosen action as soon as possible.
-After actioning, the alert status moves to RESOLVED and can no longer be changed.
+After actioning, the alert status moves to `RESOLVED` and can no longer be changed.
+Verifi RDR alerts arrive already resolved and are not actionable.

-Behind the scenes, actioning an alert updates the alert provider (e.g. Ethoca) with the outcome.
+Behind the scenes, actioning an alert updates Ethoca with the outcome.
 This allows them to stop the dispute if the user proactively refunded the transaction, or let the dispute proceed if you chose to fight it.

 For actions that refund the transaction, if the merchant account is integrated with a payment provider (e.g. Stripe), we automatically refund the payment.
 You can also choose to cancel the subscription associated with the payment.

-The update alert endpoint (/v1/alerts/{alert_id}) takes an action parameter.
-It can be one of four values:
+The `action` parameter can be one of four values:

 Let's explore how each of these values works.